AntonVonDelta/ShadowNLight/README.md

         \- the sides extend to a large distance
         \- checks if a give segment/point is inside, cuts the segmet into piece(outside,inside)

 Light - built on Frustum.
-Adds another layer of intersection: checks if a given segment is between source and screen or cuts in accordingly , retuning only the visible part.
+Adds another layer of intersection: checks if a given segment is between source and screen or cuts it accordingly , returning only the visible part.